FriendsOfCake/awesome-cakephp/README.md

 *Plugins for working with event and task queues.*

 - [CakeResque plugin](https://github.com/wa0x6e/Cake-Resque) - A plugin for Resque, a library for creating background jobs.
-- [CakeQueuesadilla plugin](https://github.com/josegonzalez/cakephp-queuesadilla) - A plugin that provides queueing integration with a variety of backends (BeanstalkD, MySQL, Redis, etc.).
 - [Gearman plugin](https://github.com/cvo-technologies/cakephp-gearman) - A plugin for offloading CakePHP tasks to a Gearman Job Server.
 - [Queue plugin](https://github.com/dereuromark/cakephp-queue) - A minimal dependency-free CakePHP only plugin around Queue.

 ## REST and API
 *Plugins and web tools for developing REST-ful APIs.*

-- [Alt3/Swagger plugin](https://github.com/alt3/cakephp-swagger) - Swagger 2.0 documentation for your CakePHP APIs using swagger-php and swagger-ui.
-- [Alt3/ValidationExposer plugin](https://github.com/alt3/cakephp-validation-exposer) - Easily expose your application's validation rules.
-- [ApiPagination plugin](https://github.com/bcrowe/cakephp-api-pagination) - Injects pagination information from CakePHP's Paginator into serialized JsonView and XmlView responses.
 - [Cors plugin](https://github.com/snelg/cakephp-cors) - A lightweight plugin for adding CORS headers to specified endpoints.
 - [FractalTransformerView plugin](https://github.com/andrej-griniuk/cakephp-fractal-transformer-view) - A plugin which allows using [Fractal transformers](http://fractal.thephpleague.com/transformers/) for your API output.
 - [JsonApi plugin](https://github.com/josbeir/cakephp-json-api) - Implements the [JSON API](http://jsonapi.org/) format.
+- [Swagger plugin](https://github.com/alt3/cakephp-swagger) - Swagger plugin for documenting your CakePHP 3.x APIs.

 ## Search
 *Plugins and software for indexing and performing search queries on data.*